Overcoming the Legal Challenges of a Blended Family

 Unfortunately, statistics do not back up the success of blended families.
 70% of all blended marriages involving children end in divorce.
 Traditional marriages have a 40% failure rate.
 So many questions arise with this unique type of family interaction.

-Blended families work well when everybody in the process works together.
-The following post highlights a few of the legal challenges these wonderful family structures must go through.
+Blended families work well when everybody involved works together.
+The following post highlights a few of the legal challenges these wonderful family structures must overcome.

 Children in blended families are the primary concern for everyone.
 They have so many questions and the step-parents and biological parents must step up and do their jobs.

-Blended families have a lot of moving parts that must work together to be successful.
-These incredible families involve stepparents, stepkids, siblings, step-grandparents, and more.
+Blended families have many moving parts that must work together to be successful.
+These incredible families involve stepparents, stepkids, siblings, grandparents, step-grandparents, and more.

 Paternity of a Child

-One of the most important legal concepts in Florida is the one for Paternity.
+One of the most important legal concepts in Florida is paternity.
 Hunter Law is the premier group in Florida with extensive knowledge of this doctrine.
-If parents or stepparents need answers, contact one of the skilled attorneys at Hunter Law, call (813) 287-2227.
+If parents or stepparents need answers, contact one of the skilled attorneys at Hunter Law by calling (813) 287-2227.

-In Florida, a child deserves to have a legal father and Paternity is fatherhood.
-Florida sets specific ways to establish paternity, for the satisfaction of the courts.
+In Florida, a child deserves to have a legal father, and Paternity is fatherhood.
+Florida has specific procedures for establishing paternity to satisfy the courts.

-- Both parents are married to each other at the time of birth of the child
+• Both parents are married to each other at the time of the birth of the child

 A child deserves the benefit that comes with paternity.
 A father can lose all rights to the child if their paternity is not clearly defined.
 Most importantly, Paternity gives the child a family.